nus-tic2002-AY2324S1/duke/docs/Report.md

 10. As a user, I want to be able to switch between different task lists, so I just need to type, no need to close the program and open it again.

+11. As a user, I want to be able to see all checklists that I have created, so I can choose which checklist I want to switch to.

 ## Non-Functional Requirements

 1. The program should be able to run on any platform.